 - 1 ½ oz red vermouth (45 mL); favorites include Carpano Antica Formula, Contratto Rosso or Cocchi Rosso

 - 2 oz dry sparkling white wine (60 mL), such as Prosecco or Cava

 - Orange wedge for garnish; a grapefruit wedge also works well!

 - In a large wine glass add the ice and then the sparkling wine

 - Give one stir so as not to stir out all the bubbles!

 The Spritz is the most easy-going aperitivo cocktail, probably the most popular one in Italy, and my personal favorite (apart from a simple glass of prosecco).
 It’s also feels the least like a real cocktail – more like wine-y juice.

 A lot of that easy-goingness comes from the fact that it’s usually made with Aperol instead of Campari.
-(But it’s also common in Italy to order a Spritz with Campari instead of Aperol, if you like that extra bitter kick.)
+(But it’s not uncommon in Italy to order a Spritz with Campari instead of Aperol, if you like that extra bitter kick.)

 Aperol is another brand of bitters – like Campari, but much more chilled-out.
 It’s the easy-drinking one, with a grapefruit-y flavor, a bright, playful synthetic orange color and only about 11% alcohol.
 It’s from the town of Padua, in the Veneto region (of northeastern Italy) and has been around since 1919.
 (You can order Aperol on Amazon here, or look for it at a local liquor store, or have it delivered from your local liquor store by Drizly.)